glacials/twos.dev/src/cold/apple.md

 I've witnessed is that iCloud Drive does not have an API.
 This is not a problem when running software on a persistent macOS or Windows machine, but for Linux or for ephemeral machines (e.g. CI) the only option is an unofficial reverse-engineered solution.
+This may be the reason I ultimately switch to something else.
+I have been trying out Syncthing.

 Ecosystem effects of iCloud Drive include a more native sharing flow between your drive and apps (in both directions) and a tendancy for first-party and some third-party apps to use it as a default data store anyway (e.g. Pages saves documents there, Numbers saves spreadsheets there).

-macOS also pulls a trick where it allows you to queue up actions on iCloud Drive files that haven't yet fully synced to your machine yet.
-For example, if you download an image to iCloud Drive on your iPhone, it will show up ~immediately on macOS Finder, then begin syncing.
-If you try to open the file on macOS before it finishes, the open action will queue until the sync finishes, then execute.
-This behavior is nice most of the time (compared to the industry standard of trying to open a broken file), but when you first encounter it with a large file like a video it's easy to perceive it as slowness or stalling.
+macOS also pulls a trick where it invisibly queues up actions on iCloud Drive files that haven't yet fully synced to your machine yet.
+For example, if you are on your iPhone and download an image to iCloud Drive, then you open your Mac, the image will show up ~immediately in macOS Finder, before it has finished syncing.
+If you try to open the file in macOS before it finishes, the open action will queue until the sync finishes, then execute.
+This behavior is nice compared to the industry standard of trying to open a broken file, but when you first encounter it with a large file like a video it's easy to perceive it as OS-level slowness or stalling.

 ### YouTube Music → Apple Music {#music}